The Most Important Afghan Military Men Against the Taliban

 This post is dedicated to the tens of thousands of Afghans who lost their lives during the two decades of leadership under Karzai and Ghani in Afghanistan (2001–2021).
 According to the Costs of War Project, the conflict claimed around 176,000 lives, including 46,319 Afghan civilians, 69,095 members of the Afghan military and police, and at least 52,893 Taliban fighters and members of allied groups.
 The true death toll is likely even higher, as many deaths caused by disease, displacement, and lack of access to essential resources were never reported.

 Afghanistan has produced many formidable fighters, not only in its struggle against the former Soviet Union but also in its long fight against the Taliban.
 The war against the Soviets lasted ten years, while the conflict with the Taliban—backed by foreign powers—stretched across several decades, beginning as early as 1994.
 These soldiers were not only exceptionally brave but also possessed deep knowledge and political insight.
 Many sacrificed their lives in resistance to the Taliban and their foreign supporters.
-Among Afghanistan’s most renowned military leaders were:
+Among Afghanistan’s most renowned military leaders were Ahmad Shah Massoud, General Abdul Raziq Achakzai, Marshall Mohammad Qasim Fahim, Akmal Amir, Khair Mohammad Andarabi and many others.

 Ahmad Shah Massoud (September 1, 1953 – September 9, 2001) is remembered as one of the most legendary warriors in Afghanistan’s modern history.
 Known as the “Lion of Panjshir” and honored as the national hero of Afghanistan, he fought with unmatched courage, successfully resisting all nine Soviet offensives against him and even surviving the bombing of his own home.

-He led the seizure of Kabul and fought against the Pakistani-backed Pashtun warlord Hekmatyar during the Afghan Civil War prior to the Taliban emergence (1992-1996).
-When the Taliban emerged in 1996, as the new proxy of Pakistan, because Hekmatyar had failed, Massoud became the leader of the main resistance force against them.
+He led the seizure of Kabul and fought against the Pakistani-backed Pashtun warlord Hekmatyar during the Afghan Civil War prior to the Taliban emergence (1992–1996).
+When the Taliban emerged in 1996 as a new proxy force of Pakistan—after Hekmatyar had failed—Massoud became the leader of the main resistance against them.
 Despite his many successes, Massoud faced numerous setbacks.
-He was aware that many powers plotted against him and Afghanistan, and he expressed his disappointment over the indifference of the international community towards Afghanistan following its victory over the Soviet Union.
+He was aware that many powers plotted against him and Afghanistan, and he expressed deep frustration over the indifference of the international community towards Afghanistan following its victory over the Soviet Union.

-Massoud’s life was tragically cut short when he was assassinated by al-Qaeda, an ally of the Taliban, just two days before September 11, 2001.
+Massoud’s life was tragically cut short when he was assassinated by al-Qaeda, an ally of the Taliban, just two days before September 11 attacks.
 He was only 48 years old, leaving behind a wife and several children.

 However, some experts contend that al-Qaeda may not have acted alone, pointing to the possible involvement of powerful organizations such as Pakistan’s ISI and other foreign intelligence agencies and backers.
 They argue that Massoud posed a significant obstacle to a long-term plan to reshape Afghanistan’s political landscape.
 According to these experts, the ultimate goal was for the Taliban to gain full control of the country after 20 years of a U.S.-backed regime—a scenario that became reality when the Taliban seized all of Afghanistan for the first time in history on August 31, 2021.